Measure Support Team Efficiency in Intercom

 With Supportman

-- Capacity discussions start with real numbers, not memory.
+- Capacity discussions start with real numbers from last Friday, not memory.

 Can I use Supportman data to justify a headcount request?

-The weekly digest provides directional evidence — rising volume, declining FRT, increasing resolution time.
-For a formal headcount request, you will want to export the underlying Intercom data and apply your own capacity model.
+The Friday digest provides directional evidence — rising volume, slower first reply, longer time to close.
+For a formal headcount request, export underlying data from Intercom Reports and apply your own capacity model.

 What is a good conversations-per-agent benchmark for B2B SaaS support?